KAR-NG/Life-Expectancy-Statistical-Analysis-WHO-/life.md

     They have negative relationship or lower association with BMI, Life expectancy, schooling, Income composition of resources, and Alcohol consumption.
-Whereas, developed countries are the opposite of these characteristics.
+Whereas, developed countries are the opposite of these characterization.

 Now we roughly know where are the data points (individuals) of developing and developed countries located.

 Following shows the partial points of each data points.
-Since there are so many data points crowded together, We can only draw some general trends.
-On **disease** group point of view, developing countries (many are located at the left side of the vertical line in the graph) has high value for **disease** group (“Measles”, “HIV.AIDS”, “thinness..1.19.years”, and “thinness.5.9.years”).
-“Thinness..1.19.years” and “thinness.5.9.years” contributed the most to dimension 1 and many developing countries have high value in these diseases.
-This partial analysis is not very effective at capturing trends in this dataset, lets move on to the next section.

 ``` r
 fviz_mfa_ind(res.mfa,